surge-synthesizer/shortcircuit-xt/doc/NextSteps.md

 * Formats
   * Do we need riff_memfile with libgig still?
   * WAV file Loop Markers and Root Note Markers
+  * SF2 MultiInstrument should prompt users as opposed to load all as zones.
+  * SF2 Stereo and F32 doesn't work (Macdana Piano)
   * Compound Formats
       * GIG
       * DLS